jclark/lang-ietf-opentype/notes.md

 is [also associated](http://support.microsoft.com/kb/q221435) with Sesotho.
 The numerically next LCID is Tsonga, which another South African language, and the next is Tswana, which is also a South African language.
-This suggest that the first meaning is the originally intended one.
+This suggests that the first meaning is the originally intended one.

 ## TCR